January 27, 2026

 Benefits

-• TextNow’s free plan is supported by ads, and through those partnerships, TextNow is also able to provide discounts and free offers from a variety of brands that are updated weekly, passing more savings to their customers alongside a $0 phone bill.
+• TextNow’s free plan is supported by ads, and through those partnerships, TextNow is also able to provide discounts and free offers from a variety of brands that are updated weekly, passing more savings to customers alongside a $0 phone bill.
+It also has a Rewards program where customers earn points for using the service.

 • Helium Mobile also offers brand offers and discounts through their rewards program.
-You can redeem reward points (can be earned by participating in certain actions like referrals, location sharing, etc.) for various offers available in their Cloud Store.
+You can redeem reward Cloud Points (can be earned by participating in certain actions like referrals, location sharing, etc.) for various offers available in its Cloud store.

 Drawbacks